 Prioritize your Tasks

-You might have a to-do-list with 15 to 20 items listed in it.
+You might have a to-do list with 15 to 20 items listed in it.
 However, in reality, you will only be working on a few of them every day and re-schedule the rest for the future.
 Thus, ensure that the most vital tasks that require your attention are mentioned right on top of your list.
-This is called prioritising your tasks.
-How you get this done vastly depends on the software or the task management tool that you are making use of to keep a track of your tasks in the to-do-list.
-This will not just make your to-do-list short and crisp, but also help you understand your next task in hand at one glance.
+This is called prioritizing your tasks.
+How you get this done vastly depends on the software or the task management tool that you are making use of to keep a track of your tasks in the to-do list.
+This will not just make your to-do list short and crisp, but also help you understand your next task at hand at one glance.
 Even better: If you know your day is blocked, move most of your tasks to the lists of future dates.

 Create Separate Lists (Categorize)

-Another way to make your to-do-list appear manageable and shorter is by categorising the items on your list.
+Another way to make your to-do list appear manageable and shorter is by categorizing the items on your list.
 The motive behind this is to help you identify the tasks that can be clubbed together in the same category, eventually saving you time while handling similar tasks.
-Once you systematically club them together, your to-do-list will automatically appear shorter.
+Once you systematically club them together, your to-do list will automatically appear shorter.
 For efficient categorization, read through the list carefully and identify tasks that are similar or are related to each other.
-For example, look for website related works like creating a website and its content.
+For example, look for website-related works like creating a website and its content.
 Create a category title and place them together to avoid confusion and make your list appear short as well as neat.
 Most software support tagging to achieve this kind of categorization.

 Add context to your tasks